retrogamecorps/s30-add-on-pack/README.md

 - If you are interested in adding your own RetroArch cores to this device, they are running cores from this repo: https://github.com/bite-your-idols/Gamestarter/tree/master/packages/libretro-cores-RPi

 ## Changelog

+v1.6 (25JAN2021)
+This update fixes a number of issues related to aspect ratio and Dreamcast buttons.

+If you are coming straight over from stock settings, follow the instructions in the ReadMe file.
+If you'd like, you can also download the fresh image file, unzip, and drag into a new SD card that is FAT32 formatted.

+If you are running a previous version of this add-on pack (like v1.5), you only need to do two steps:

+Replace the cfg files found in the emus/retro/ folder on your SD card with the cfg files found in the retro folder in this package.
+Replace the contents of the sections/emulators folder with the contents of the emulators folder found in this package.
+Fixed aspect ratios across the board.
+They aren't perfect, but they will look less stretched.
+Aspect ratios are not logical with this device, so I had to make the best guess based on how it looked to my eye.
+Added shoulder buttons to Dreamcast (L1 and R1 function as triggers).
+Changed retroarch-core-options.cfg to a read-only file in hopes that it won't get overwritten.
+This mean that Dreamcast should remain at 640x480 resolution and Game Boy should keep a green shader coloring.
+If either of these features disappear, download and paste this code in the emus/retro/retroarch-core-options.cfg file on your SD card. https://github.com/retrogamecorps/s30-add-on-pack/blob/main/retro/retroarch-core-options.cfg
+Added tweak to savestate_auto_index in config files to allow more than one save state per core.
+Steamlined retroarch.cfg files to serve specific purposes, mostly concerning aspect ratio.
+-- retroarch.cfg = full-screen aspect ratio
+-- retroarch-arcade.cfg = should be an automatically adjusting ratio based on game -- retroarch-dc.cfg = adds shoulder buttons to the Dreamcast emulator -- retroarch-gb.cfg = handheld aspect ratio (somewhere between 1:1 and 8:7)
+-- retroarch-gba.cfg = full-screen aspect ratio with no smoothing for GBA, WSC, and Lynx -- retroarch-nes.cfg = console aspect ratio (somewhere between 4:3 and 3:2)

 v1.5 (15JAN2021)
 - added alternative themes from the community